 Unless otherwise specified, all trenching shall be carried out with a wheel machine approved by the Engineer.
 The wheel machine shall shape the bottom of the trench to conform to the outside diameter of the pipe.
 The minimum trench width shall be equal to the outside diameter of the pipe plus 100mm on each side of the pipe, unless otherwise specified.
-The maximum trench width shall be equal to the outside diameter of the pipe plus 300mm on each side of the pipe, unless otherwise specified.
+The maximum trench width shall be equal to the outside diameter of the pipe, unless otherwise specified.